AbTrax/YABQOLA/README.md

 - Pick from clay, draft, or final still presets tuned for both Cycles and Eevee.
 - Apply output, sampling, and motion blur overrides in one click via the sidebar or add-on preferences.

-### Quick Snap

-- Launch **Start Quick Snap** from the YABQOLA sidebar or the optional shortcut.
-- Click once on the point you want to move (object origin, vertex, or surface point).
-Then click the destination point.
-- Works in Object and Mesh Edit modes.
-In edit mode the operator respects the currently selected vertices.
-- Aim near a vertex or origin to prioritize those targets; otherwise the exact surface point is used.

 ### Auto Blink